B1nus/wezy/README.md

 mmm. only allow booleans in if statements? mmm. recursive record definitions.

+How about not having mutability at all?
+Fits better with wasm and technically makes the language simpler. idk.

 # Goals
 - Easy to iterate (learn from zig's mistakes) (hotreloading)
 - Super (almost too) simple building blocks